 Unparalleled for style and substance, teak furnishings bring enduring beauty and all-weather toughness to your patio.
 But are they the best option for you?
 The answer might depend on your tastes and goals.

 If your job allows you to live in the same place and have a well-established home, teak patio furniture offers a higher value for your money.
-Teak is always in fashion and can last for decades, rewarding the initial investment.
+Teak is always in fashion and can last for decades, making it well worth the initial investment if you will hold onto it.
 However, those who often move for work or school might want more easily replaceable styles.